dmerejkowsky/blog/content/post/0038-why-mastodon.md

 ## Conclusion

-I encourage you to give mastodon a try.
+I encourage you to give Mastodon a try.
 After you've chosen your instance, using the website is not very difficult if you already know how to use Twitter.

 You can use [mastodon-bridge](http://mastodon-bridge.herokuapp.com/) or the